Ergodic properties of boundary actions and Nielsen--Schreier theory: Introduction

 The boundary theory occupies an important place in various mathematical fields: geometric group theory, rigidity theory, theory of Kleinian groups, potential analysis, Markov chains, to name just a few.
 The free group is one of the central objects in the study of boundaries of groups.
 Its simple combinatorial structure makes of it a convenient test-case which contributes to the understanding of general concepts, both in the group-theoretic (as the free group is the universal object in the category of discrete groups) and geometric (as its Cayley graph, the homogeneous tree, is a discrete analogue of the constant curvature hyperbolic space) frameworks.

-There exist many different boundaries of a group (either coming from the corresponding compactification or not): the space of ends, the Martin boundary, the visual boundary, the Busemann boundary, the Floyd boundary, the Poisson(--Furstenberg) boundary, etc. In the case of the free group $F$ freely generated by a finite set $\A$, all these notions coincide, and the \emph{boundary} $\pt F$ can be realized as the space $\bA_r^\infty$ of infinite freely reduced words in the alphabet $\bA=\A\cup \A^{-1}$.
+There exist many different boundaries of a group corresponding to various compactifications: the space of ends, the Martin boundary, the visual boundary, the Busemann boundary, the Floyd boundary, etc. There is also a measure-theoretical notion of the Poisson(--Furstenberg) boundary, which is the one especially important for the present study.
+In the case of the free group $F$ freely generated by a finite set $\A$, all these notions coincide, and the \emph{boundary} $\pt F$ can be realized as the space $\bA_r^\infty$ of infinite freely reduced words in the alphabet $\bA=\A\cup \A^{-1}$.
 The action of the group on itself extends by continuity to a continuous action on $\pt F$.

 The choice of the generating set $\A$ determines a natural \emph{uniform} probability measure $\m$ on $\pt F$ which is quasi-invariant under the action of $F$.
 This measure can also be interpreted in a number of other ways.
 Namely, as the measure of maximal entropy of the unilateral Markov shift in the space of infinite irreducible words, as a conformal density (Patterson measure), or as the hitting ($\equiv$ harmonic) measure of the simple random walk on the group.
 In the latter interpretation the measure space $(\pt F,\m)$ is actually isomorphic to the Poisson boundary of the random walk, and it is this interpretation that plays an important role in our work.